utkarshcmu/grafana.org/content/blog/2018-08-24-timeshift-ep58.md

 ### Welcome to TimeShift
 We have a Prometheus focused issue this week and share the ultimate guide to monitoring Kubernetes with Prometheus and Grafana, building effective dashboards, and a guide that will help demystify PromQL.

-With Labor Day coming up next week, TimeShift is going to take a short break, but we'll see you again soon!
+With the upcoming Labor Day holiday, TimeShift is going to take a short break, but we'll see you again soon!

 Come across an article you think might be a good fit for an upcoming issue?
 Suggestions for new content?
 [Contact us](mailto:hello@grafana.com)!
 <br />